go-arrower/arrower.org/docs/basics/05-testing/index.md

 ### Testing Pyramid
 It's important to understand that this is just one view.
 You might find parts of it useful but also have your own experience, fondness, and approach to testing.
 That is fine!
-Arrower want's to support, so you can do as you like.
+Arrower wants to support, so you can do as you like.

-The style, completeness, and amount of test cases might also depend on which phase your project is in at any given point, while prototyping you will want to employ a different testing strategy than when your maintaining something.
+The style, completeness, and amount of test cases might also depend on which phase your project is in at any given point, while prototyping you will want to employ a different testing strategy than when you're maintaining an application.